Protocol Workstream#

 Libamvp - Cisco#

 Libamvp is an example client for the AMVP protocol developed by Cisco engineers.
-It is C based and interacts with the server by parsing user-generated JSON.
-It is intended to be a simple tool to showcase the protocol and assist developers as they create workflows for the generation and submission of AMVP data.
-Libamvp can create modules and certification requests, submit all required evidence and security policy info, retrieve security policy PDFs, check for the status of a certification request, and more, as development continues.
+It is C based and interacts with the server by parsing user-generated JSON and is intended to be a simple tool to showcase the protocol and assist developers as they create workflows for the generation and submission of AMVP data.
+Libamvp can create modules and certification requests, submit all required evidence and security policy information, retrieve security policy PDFs, check for the status of a certification request, and other actions, as development continues.

 Libamvp can be found here: cisco/libamvp.